samirkhan10/samirkhan10/README.md

 Hey there, I'm Samir Khan 👋 👨‍💻!

-I am a Freelance Android Engineer who is passionate about making modern mobile applications for International clients.
+I am a Freelance Android Engineer who is passionate about making modern mobile applications for clients.
 With over 1 years of working experience as a Freelance Software Engineer.